Relocation Guide · Last updated 2 June 2026

 The Honest Pros and Cons

 The case against: It is small.
-Very small.
-6.8 square kilometres.
-If you like space, countryside, long walks with a dog or a slow rural pace of life, Gibraltar will feel claustrophobic inside a year.
-It is also expensive — the housing market is tight, rents are high, and you are not going to find the budget-friendly living costs of rural Portugal or rural Spain here.
+Very small, at around 6.8 square kilometres.
+If you like space, countryside, long walks or a slow rural pace of life, Gibraltar will feel claustrophobic inside a year.
+It is also expensive: the housing market is tight, rents are high, and you will not find the budget-friendly living costs of rural Portugal or rural Spain here.

 The retirees who thrive in Gibraltar are those who enjoy the urban feel, appreciate proximity to services, have a pension or income that absorbs the higher housing costs, and genuinely value the British environment.
 For them, it is close to ideal.